jarsen/pb/README.md

 - [ ] Better Usage documentation
 - [ ] Allow user to customize location of db on disk
 - [ ] Flags for fuzzy search
+- [ ] iTerm 2 (and others?) let you display images...
+- [ ] Command for downloading all the images to disk
+- [ ] Interactive command for adding images from a folder/tagging